DCC-EX/dcc-ex.github.io/docs/ex-commandstation/rtr-connecting__included-esb1.md

     Driver\|](##SUBST##|Motor Driver|) depends on the scale/gauge of the layout you are using.
 Bigger is not always better.
 Too high a voltage can damage your locos.
-See the `reference/hardware/power-supplies:powering the motor driver`{.interpreted-text
-    role="ref"} for more information.
+See the `reference/hardware/power-supplies:powering the motor driver` for more information.

 [^3]: The voltage you need for the [\|Motor
     Driver\|](##SUBST##|Motor Driver|) depends on the scale/gauge of the layout you are using.
 Bigger is not always better.
 Too high a voltage can damage your locos.
-See the `reference/hardware/power-supplies:powering the motor driver`{.interpreted-text
-    role="ref"} for more information.
+See the `reference/hardware/power-supplies:powering the motor driver` for more information.

 [^4]: You also may need to tell your smart device to not automatically
     connect to your default WiFi network or it might keep trying to